 - Movement – what we think of as exercise.

 With these four elements in mind, we can therefore presume that any disruption in our ability to access any or all of these things will have a negative effect our health.
 And what has the potential to throw off our ability to access them?
-Our old friend, stress!
+Stress!

 What Is Adrenal Wellness?

-By this point, you may be experiencing headaches, stomach aches, heartburn, irritability, anxiety, joint pain, weight gain, hives and rashes, recurrent infections, blood sugar or blood pressure issues, and/or decreased memory and focus.
-It’s possible to put any number of diagnoses or names to that condition, or we can step back, look at the big picture, and see that how you are feeling is really about stress and look at how to help your body recover from that stress.
+By this point, you may be experiencing fatigue, headaches, stomach aches, heartburn, irritability, anxiety, joint pain, weight gain, hives and rashes, recurrent infections, blood sugar or blood pressure issues, and/or decreased memory and focus.

 That is because, when we address our health from the root cause, we are doing more than simply a quick fix that may make us feel better in the short-term.
 We are re-stabilizing our bodies and resetting our ability to stay healthy even while exposed to stress in the long-term.